dfelinto/blender-manual/vitals/screencasts.rst

 .. admonition:: Audio support
    :class: note

-   Blender Screencast doesn't support audio recordings, so you will have to do it manually using other software, e.g. `Audacity <http://audacity.sourceforge.net/>`__\ , in conjunction with Blender.
+   Blender Screencast doesn't support audio recordings, so you will have to do it manually using other software, e.g. `Audacity <http://audacity.sourceforge.net/>`__, in conjunction with Blender.

 When you start Blender Screencasts, the header of the :guilabel:`Info Window` will change, and it will show you a button for stopping your capture.

-Below, we show the normal header of the :guilabel:`Info Window`\ , when in normal Blender operation (See Fig: Info Window - Header - Normal Operation), and with the Stop button for the Screencast, when in Screencast Mode.
+Below, we show the normal header of the :guilabel:`Info Window`, when in normal Blender operation (See Fig: Info Window - Header - Normal Operation), and with the Stop button for the Screencast, when in Screencast Mode.
 (See Fig:
 Info Window - Header - Capture Stop Button).